 Eaton Group does not engage in artificial tax arrangements.
 Eaton Group UK tax planning supports UK commercial strategies and economic activities.
 Transactions between Eaton Group companies are conducted on an arm’s-length basis and in accordance with UK tax laws.

-Eaton Group’s UK tax planning strategies are deployed only when it is more likely than not the tax positions will be sustained upon audit.
+Eaton Group’s UK tax planning strategies are deployed only when it is more likely than not that the tax positions will be sustained upon audit.
 Eaton Group assesses UK tax risk on an ongoing basis.
 Where transactions are complex or the tax law is uncertain, external advice is usually sought.
 Eaton Group’s external financial auditors also play an active role in reviewing the tax implications of transactions as they are implemented.

 Eaton Group is committed to: